ideal-lab5/iris-docs/src/chapter_1.md

 `This documentation and any information in it is subject to frequent and radical change as Iris is developed.`

 ## What is Iris?
 Iris is a decentralized storage network that acts as a secure storage layer for Web 3.0.
-That is, Iris is intended to be **infrastructure for the decentralized web** by providing a decentralized storage layer that can be leveraged by parachains and smart contracts in the Polkadot/Kusama ecosystem.
-It provides indexability, security, availability, and governance on top of IPFS, enabling data ownership, access management, and the commodification of latent storage capacity and delivery.
-Built with IPFS and Substrate, Iris can be used by parachains and smart contracts to create dapps that leverage private decentralized storage (for example, a smart contract deployed to the shiden/astar network).
+It is **infrastructure for the decentralized web** by providing a decentralized storage layer that can be leveraged by parachains and smart contracts in the Polkadot/Kusama ecosystem, allowing access to content to be transferred across chains and monetized.
+It provides indexability, security, availability, and governance on top of IPFS, enabling data ownership, access management, and the commodification of latent storage capacity and content delivery.
+Built with IPFS and Substrate, Iris can be used by parachains and smart contracts to create dapps that leverage private decentralized storage (e.g. from a smart contract deployed to the shiden/astar network).

 ## How does it work?
 Iris functions by embedding an IPFS node in the Substrate runtime, allowing us to encode the DHT status within transactions.